 The full list is given in the index of ISO/IEC 8652 under erroneous execution.

-Any occurrence of erroneous execution represents a failure situation, as the results are unpredictable, and may involve overwriting of memory, jumping to unintended locations within memory, and other uncontrolled events.
+Any occurrence of erroneous execution represents a failure situation, as the results are unpredictable, such as overwriting of memory, jumping to unintended locations within memory, and other uncontrolled events.
+Some erroneous execution situations are less common, but clearly in any given Ada application, care is required when using features such as

+abort;

+Unchecked_Conversion;

+Address_To_Access_Conversions;

+The results of imported subprograms;

+Discriminant-changing assignments to global variables.

-6.56.2 Guidance to language users
+6.56.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.56.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.56.5 of ISO/IEC 24772-1:2022.

 Ensure that all data shared between tasks are either private within a protected object or marked atomic;